gem/earthquake-scenarios/Morocco/DRAFT_20230908_M6.9_MarrakeshSafi/README.md

-# 🌎 20230908_M-6.
-M6.9 MarrakeshSafi earthquake
+# 🌎 20230908_M-6.8 MarrakeshSafi earthquake
 [[_TOC_]]

 # 📂 The repository

-This repository hosts detailed information about the 20230908_M-6.
-M6.9 MarrakeshSafi earthquake in Morocco.
+This repository hosts detailed information about the 2023 M6.8 Marrakesh–Safi earthquake in Morocco.

 Available information in the folders:

 - Impact
 - Recording stations
-- Ruptrues
+- Ruptures
 - OpenQuake_gmfs